evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_RS_AWD/_index.md

 ## Performance

-The Chevrolet Blazer EV RS AWD has a maximum power of 214KW (291hp).
-The total torque is 451nm.
+The Chevrolet Blazer EV RS AWD has a maximum power of 214 KW (291 hp/287 bhp).
+The total torque is 451 nm (333 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 6 seconds.

 ## Battery, range, and charging